BearNetwork-BRNKC/BrnkcScan/apps/block_scout_web/README.md

-# BlockScout 網站
+# BlockScout Web

-這是一個用於從網絡瀏覽器檢查和分析 POA 網絡區塊鏈的工具。
+This is a tool for inspecting and analyzing the POA Network blockchain from a web browser.

 ## Machine Requirements